urisavka/site-checker/README.md

 # Site Checker
-Check site for broken links, missing images, css and javascript files.
+Recursively checks site for broken links, missing images, css and javascript files starting from giving URL and discovering all links on pages.

 # Installation
 Clone repository and run ``composer install``